-This month’s topic: La Bella Vita!
+This month’s topic: La Famiglia!

 Diana Lucarino-Diekmann, has been working in the field of Health and Fitness since 1980, helping others achieve optimal health and happiness.
 She has a BA in Exercise Physiology, as well as Pilates and Yoga certifications and an extensive knowledge of nutrition and disease.
 Having taught almost every type of exercise class, she now specializes in Yoga, Pilates, meditation, and mindfulness, not only in exercise but also in life.

 The contents of “The Healthy Italian” are for informational purposes only.
 The content is not intended to be a substitute for professional medical advice.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medial condition or your personal health.
+Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition or your personal health.